-This is a guest post by Susan, from the blog Frost Bite.
+This is a guest post by Susan author of Frost Bite eBook

 As women or homemakers we are juggling all day, every day and quite often we put ourselves last in the list of things to do.
 So I was thrilled to hear that The Organised Housewife is focusing on YOU this month.